postechDNN/postechDNN/dnn/IPELET/IpeIO/L1_voronoi/L1_voronoi.md

 (e.g C:\ipe-7.2.17\include)
 #### 3) Modify the Makefile if a location of your ipe.exe is different.
-Open a Makefile in the folder and find the following part. (-LC:/ipe-7.2.17/bin) Modify this part by a location of your ipe.exe. (-L"your location")
+Open a Makefile in the folder and find the following part. (-LC:/ipe-7.2.17/bin)
+<br>Modify this part by a location of your ipe.exe. (-L"your location")
 #### 4) Open a prompt of command(cmd) at this folder and type a "make".
 Then L1 voronoi codes are built automatically and it outputs "L1_voronoi.dll" file.
 #### 5) Move L1_voronoi.dll and L1_voronoi.lua files into ipelets folder. (e.g C:\ipe-7.2.17\ipelets)